massimo-zaniboni/asterisell-v5/doc/website/_build/html/_sources/installation.txt

   fab restart:billing
   fab add_admin:billing,SOME-PASSWORD
   fab connect:demo
-  # use `admin` `SOME-PASSWORD` for connecting to the web instance
+  # use `admin` `SOME-PASSWORD` for connecting to the container, and opening a web instance

-The admin web-site is accessible using `/admin` ending URL path, while the customer/normal-user web site using the `/` ending URL path.